 Snow Crab, Shrimp, and Lobster, Oh My!

 For dinner, we chose the Snow Deluxe Table Combo, featuring 3 clusters of Snow Crabs, 12 Garlic peel and eat Shrimp, 1 Lobster, potatoes, and 2 corn coblets ($49.95).
-While waiting on our food, we enjoyed the 90’s music and watching the staff/owner interact with the customers.
+While waiting for our food, we enjoyed the 90’s music and watching the staff/owner interact with the customers.
 The camaraderie between the Crab Stop’s staff and the guests was wonderful.
 Wall TV’s showing sporting events entertained a few guests but most of the crowd was fixated on the enticing plates coming from the kitchen window, myself included.

 Our wooden bowls arrived with our crackers, bibs, and wet naps.
 We tied on the bibs and were ready to go.
 Next, came the huge dinner to share; good thing we had a table for 4 because it was full.
 After taking quite a few photos (it was perfect for Instagram), we dug in.
 The Lobster Tail was my first pick, complete with fat buttery meat.
 The Snow Crabs were steamed to perfection and the meat slid right out.